Video presentation of this page

 The point here is not to bash the teachers or even the administrators, but to recognize what has happened and how it has painfully affected many millions of lives.

-My personal experience coaching many clients who have either ADHD or Asperger's Syndrome is that they are often very bright or even exceedingly bright and highly creative.
+Many individuals who have either ADHD or Asperger's Syndrome are either very bright or exceedingly bright and highly creative.

 Typically they do not see their strengths or believe in their abilities because they received constant negative feedback in their formative years.